AsahiLinux/docs/SW:Boot.md

   - `auxk`: kcOS manifest
   - `fuos`: fuOS manifest

+* If loading the next stage:

-* The boot directory is now located at the target partition Preboot subvolume, at path `/<volume-uuid>/boot/<local-policy.metadata.nsih>`;
+  - The boot directory is located at the target partition Preboot subvolume, at path `/<volume-uuid>/boot/<local-policy.metadata.nsih>`;
-* It then somehow decrypts and executes `<boot-dir>/usr/standalone/firmware/iBoot.img4` with the device tree and other firmware files in the same directory.
+  - Decrypt, verify and execute `<boot-dir>/usr/standalone/firmware/iBoot.img4` with the device tree and other firmware files in the same directory.
 No evidence towards other metadata descriptors yet.

+* If loading a custom stage (kcOS/fuOS):

+  - ...

 # Stage 2 (iBoot2)